 Inter-segment transactions consist primarily of activities carried out in the normal course of business for those operating segments and are subject to normal market conditions.

-Asset and liability balances for insurance contracts and reinsurance contracts are presented by segment in the financial statements in the Note 11 "Insurance Contracts and Reinsurance Contracts" under section A) a) "Carrying Amount of Portfolios of Insurance Contracts and Reinsurance Contracts".
+Asset and liability balances for insurance contracts and reinsurance contracts are presented by segment in Note 12 "Insurance Contracts and Reinsurance Contracts" under section A) a) "Carrying Amount of Portfolios of Insurance Contracts and Reinsurance Contracts".